 This species inhabits evergreen forests.
 Males have been observed calling from small mountain streams.
 They are a stream-breeding species, and the larvae develop in water.

-What used to be recognized as Brachytarsophrys carinense in southern China is now identified as the distinct species B. platyparietus.
+What used to be recognized as Brachytarsophrys carinense in southern China was identified as a distinct species B. platyparietus.
 Records from the Tay Nguyen plateau of south-central Viet Nam represent Megophys intermedia (Orlov et al. 2000)